 THEREFORE BE IT ORDAINED by the Town Council of the Town of McCordsville, Indiana that Zoning Ordinance No. 121410, as amended, are hereby amended as described in Exhibit A, attached hereto.

-This ordinance was introduced and filed on the 10th day of December, 2024.
-A motion to consider on first reading on the day of introduction was offered and sustained by a vote of _ in favor _ opposed pursuant to I.C.
-36-5-2-9.8.

-This ordinance was duly ordained and passed on this 10th day of December, 2024 by the Town Council of the Town of McCordsville, Hancock County, Indiana, having been passed by a vote of __ in favor and __ opposed.
+This ordinance was duly ordained and passed on this 21st day of January, 2025 by the Town Council of the Town of McCordsville, Hancock County, Indiana, having been passed by a vote of __ in favor and __ opposed.
 This Ordinance becomes effective immediately.

 TOWN OF McCORDSVILLE, INDIANA, BY ITS TOWN COUNCIL